 fresh bruschetta mixture in a bowl

-Time to cook.
-Heat a large skillet over medium-high heat then season 4 chicken cutlets OR chicken breasts that have been pounded thin with homemade seasoned salt and pepper and add them to the skillet.
+Heat a large skillet over medium-high heat then season chicken cutlets with homemade seasoned salt and pepper.

-Once the chicken is cooked through, add 2-3 Tablespoons of the bruschetta mixture to the top of each piece of chicken followed by 2oz sliced or shredded mozzarella cheese.
+Spoon 2-3 Tablespoons of the bruschetta mixture to the top of each piece of chicken, then place or sprinkle sliced or shredded mozzarella cheese on top.

-Pop the skillet under your broiler to melt the cheese then scoop onto plates and drizzle with balsamic reduction.
-YUM.
+Pop the skillet under the broiler to melt the cheese then scoop the chicken onto plates and drizzle with balsamic reduction.
+YUM!

 Photo of Mozzarella Bruschetta Chicken and green beans on a plate with a glass of wine.